angrycub/katacoda-scenarios/securing-nomad/enable-acls/step08.md

-At this point, it is good practice to verify that the anonymous policy is performing as expected.
+At this point, you should verify that the anonymous policy is performing as expected.

 You can unset your NOMAD_TOKEN environment variable to send unauthenticated